digitaltrails/vdu_controls/README.md

 control** throughout the day.
 Adjusting the slider sets the ratio between indoor-illumination and outdoor solar-illumination.
 Should circumstances change, adjusting the slider updates the ratio.
-(Solar-illumination is estimated for a  location by using the local date-time to determine a sun-angle and as well as an allowance for atmospheric density.)
+(Solar-illumination is estimated for a  location by using the local date-time to determine a sun-angle, and from that estimates for illumination, and air-mass.)

 Favorite settings can be saved as named **Presets**, such as _night_, _day_, _photography_, _movies_, and so forth.
 Presets may be set to